pavcho02/Task-Prioritization-API/README.md

 ## Future improvements
 ### Authentication & Authorization
 - Authentication: Only authorized users should be able to create, update, or delete tasks.
 This ensures that sensitive data isn't accessible to unauthorized users.
-- Authorization: Role-based access control - administrator to maintain the api, tasks assosiated with it's creator.
+- Authorization: Role-based access control - administrator to maintain the api and tasks assosiated with it's creator.